A semi-implicit second-order temporal scheme for solving the pressure head-based form of Richards' and advection-dispersion equations: Truncation error

-Let a computational domain $\Omega \subset \mathbb{R}^d$ ($d=2,3$) be an open-bounded domain with a sufficiently smooth boundary $\Gamma$, $T>0$ a given final computational time, $L^2(\Omega)$ represents the space of square-integrable real-valued functions defined on $\Omega$, $H^1(\Omega)$ denote its subspace that includes functions with first-order derivatives also in $L^2(\Omega)$ and $H^1_0(\Omega)$ be the subspace of $H^1(\Omega)$ where functions have a value of zero along the boundary $\Gamma$.
-Richard's equation's mixed form without a sink or source term can be expressed in terms of saturation as follows:
+Let a computational domain $\Omega \subset \mathbb{R}^d$ ($d=2$) be an open-bounded domain with a sufficiently smooth boundary $\Gamma$, $T>0$ a given final computational time, $L^2(\Omega)$ represents the space of square-integrable real-valued functions defined on $\Omega$, $H^1(\Omega)$ denote its subspace that includes functions with first-order derivatives also in $L^2(\Omega)$.
+The mixed form of Richard's equation without a sink or source term can be expressed in terms of saturation as follows:

-To establish the weak formulation for the Richards equation and advection-dispersion equation, we adopt homogeneous Dirichlet boundary conditions for the sake of simplicity.
-However, in the section dedicated to numerical evaluations, we extend our consideration to encompass general Dirichlet boundary conditions.
-For instance, in situations where the saturation holds a value of \(S_D \not\equiv 0\) along such boundaries, the variable of interest in the problem becomes \(S-S_D \), leading us back to the homogeneous boundary condition.
-For the solute transport equation \eqref{ADE}, when the concentration $c$ is subject to a nonhomogeneous Dirichlet boundary condition, the same analogy will be used as that for the saturation.
-Multiplying \eqref{equ31} and \eqref{ADE} by a test function $v\in H^1_0(\Omega)$ and integrating over the domain, we obtain: